-The balance area comprises the part of the UDA which requires further investigation.
+The balance area comprises the part of the UDA which requires the further investigation of a number of issues including, for example the land requirements for future Abbott Street Deviation.
 These investigations will be undertaken as part of the preparation of the development scheme.
 In the interim, all development in the balance area (unless identified in Schedule 1) is prohibited.